BorisBrock/Sunalyzer/README.md

 ![Screenshot](doc/screenshot.png)

+## Main Features

+- 100% free and open source.
+- Easy to set up and configure (e.g. on a Raspberry Pi or a NAS).
+- Fully local storage of collected data.
+No cloud or 3rd party involved.
+- Hardware vendor independent.
+- Beautiful and highly dynamic user interface.
+Desktop and mobile friendly.
+- Visualization of all important values via graphs.
+- Detailled information and statistics with lots of useful information.
+- High resolution historical data (1 minute resolution) is kept.
+- Very compact database: roughly 15mb of storage are required per year.
+- CSV download (manually or via API) of all relevant data.

 ## Supported Languages

 Currently Sunalyzer provides an **English** and a **German** user interface.
 The language can be changed on the fly via the user interface.